fariz-codes/nda/README.md

 ## Receiving Updates

-- To install the latest version
+- To get the latest version

 ```
-npm i nda-installer -g
+npm update nda-installer -g
 ```

 - To apply the latest changes